Car Insurance Deductible Guide

 What is a car insurance deductible?

-A car insurance coverage deductible is the money you pay toward an accident or a claim.
-Certain coverages require you to pay a deductible out of pocket.
+A car insurance deductible is the amount of money you pay toward an accident or claim before your coverage kicks in.
 There may be deductibles for coverages such as comprehensive, collision, uninsured motorist property damage, and personal injury protection.

 How does an auto insurance deductible work?

 Let's say you have collision coverage, with a $250 deductible, and are involved in a car accident that causes $2,000 of damage to your vehicle.
-If you file a covered claim with your insurance company, then you will pay the $250 deductible and your insurance carrier will pay the remaining $1,750 towards your car repairs.
+If you file a covered claim with your insurance company, then you will pay the $250 deductible, and your insurance carrier will pay the remaining $1,750 towards your car repairs.
+Your deductible is typically paid directly to the repair facility or may be deducted from your settlement should your vehicle be declared a total loss.

 With some exceptions, you will pay a deductible for each loss you file under your auto insurance policy.

-In most situations, you may choose the deductible amount for each coverage.
+In most situations, you may choose the car insurance deductible amount for each coverage.
 You should consider several factors when making this decision.

 First, consider the dollar amount you want to be responsible for paying.
-In most situations, when you file a claim under a coverage that requires a deductible you will pay the deductible - so choose an amount you're comfortable paying out of pocket.
-You should consider choosing a deductible that you're able to pay.
+In most situations, you will be required to pay your deductible when you file a claim under your own policy — so choose an amount you're comfortable paying out of pocket.

 Can a car insurance deductible be waived?

-Now that you know more about how deductibles work, get a free car insurance quote from GEICO today.
+Now that you know more about how car insruance deductibles work, get a free car insurance quote from GEICO today.

 Please note: